Coming Soon in Early 2019

 The Perils and Possibilities of Talent, Skill, and Power

 This retreat will revolve around reading and discussing several short, classic explorations of how top achievers and people in leadership positions can go wrong, with the purpose in mind of getting clear on what it takes to go right.
-The powerful cautionary tales for greatly talented and highly intelligent people that we'll explore include the oldest leadership story we have, the short and powerful Epic of Gilgamesh, the Anglo-Saxon classic of Beowulf, and Mary Shelley's remarkable short novel, Frankenstein, augmented by a short powerful essay on the life of a leader by Socrates' top practical student, Xenophon ('Zen-o-fon').
+The powerful cautionary tales for greatly talented and highly intelligent people that we'll explore include the oldest leadership story we have, the short and powerful Epic of Gilgamesh, as well as the Anglo-Saxon classic of Beowulf, and Mary Shelley's remarkable short novel, Frankenstein, which is perhaps the greatest cautionary tale for high achievers ever written, and possibly augmented by a short powerful essay on the life of a leader by Socrates' top practical student, the Greek military leader, Xenophon ('Zen-o-fon').

 Special topics are available for private corporate retreats.
 Contact TomVMorris@aol.com for more details.